-In the United States there is significant interest in containing healthcare costs and increasing the scrutiny of pharmaceutical pricing practices.
-Congress has continually explored legislation intended to address the cost of prescription drugs.
-Notably, the Inflation Reduction Act of 2022 contains substantial drug pricing reforms, including the establishment of a drug price negotiation program within the U.S. Department of Health and Human Services that would require manufacturers to charge a negotiated "maximum fair price" for certain selected drugs or pay an excise tax for noncompliance, the establishment of rebate payment requirements on manufacturers of certain drugs payable under Medicare Parts B and D to penalize price increases that outpace inflation, and requires manufacturers to provide discounts on Part D drugs.
-Substantial penalties can be assessed for noncompliance with the drug pricing provisions in the Inflation Reduction Act of 2022.
-The Inflation Reduction Act of 2022 could have the effect of reducing the prices we can charge and reimbursement we receive for our products, if approved, thereby reducing our profitability, and could have a material adverse effect on our financial condition, results of operations and growth prospects.
-The effect of Inflation Reduction Act of 2022 on our business and the pharmaceutical industry in general is not yet known.
+The Inflation Reduction Act of 2022 (the "IRA") contains substantial drug pricing reforms, including the establishment of a drug price negotiation program within the U.S. Department of Health and Human Services that would require manufacturers to charge a negotiated "maximum fair price" for certain selected drugs or pay an excise tax for noncompliance, the establishment of rebate payment requirements on manufacturers of certain drugs payable under Medicare Parts B and D to penalize price increases that outpace inflation, and requires manufacturers to provide discounts on Part D drugs.
+Orphan drugs that treat only one rare disease are exempt from the IRA's drug negotiation program.
+Substantial penalties can be assessed for noncompliance with the drug pricing provisions in the IRA.
+The effects of the IRA on the pharmaceutical industry in general are not yet known.